Yaakov Moshe Hillel: Manuscripts/editing

-Publisher

-Hillel oversees publication of works published by his yeshiva, including Rabbi Eliyahu Eliezer Dessler's novellae on the Talmud, with an introduction written by Hillel.
+Hillel has overseen publication of works published by his yeshiva, including Rabbi Eliyahu Eliezer Dessler's novellae on the Talmud, with an introduction written by Hillel.

 Controversy

 In an article about Hillel's 3 volume set "Kitvuni LeDorot" Yosef Avivi alleged that large parts of the book were plagiarized from Avivi's book Binyan Ariel, not to be confused with Hillel's book of the same name.

-Darchei link

-As a Sephardic sage, he has been visiting Yeshiva Darchei Torah (Far Rockaway) since 2004.